langmi/spring-batch-tutorials/hello-world-java/README.md

 The official reference covers the [Spring Batch concepts][spring-batch-domain-concepts] in every detail, but for this tutorial we can start with a more simplified view:

-A Spring Batch program usually consists of a Job, which encapsulates a flow of steps, where a step can be seen as abstract isolated unit of work.
+A Spring Batch program usually consists of a *Job*, which encapsulates a flow of *steps*, where a step can be seen as abstract isolated unit of work.
 Here that is visualized with a sequential flow example:

 ![Spring Batch Job][spring-batch-concept-job]

-A standard Step reads data, processes it and writes data, until the data from the reader is exhausted.
+A standard Step *reads* data, *processes* it and *writes* data, until the data from the reader is exhausted.

 ![Spring Batch Step][spring-batch-concept-step]

-The data is handled with a so called [Chunk Oriented Processing][chunk-oriented-processing] approach, where the data is read individually, processed individually, but written in chunks.
+The data is handled with a so called [Chunk Oriented Processing][chunk-oriented-processing] approach, where the data is read individually, processed individually, but written in *chunks*.

 ![Spring Batch Chunk][spring-batch-concept-chunk]